m-chandler/factorio-spot-pricing/readme.md

 ## On Demand vs Spot

 You may switch between On Demand / Spot via the InstancePurchaseMode CloudFormation parameter.
-When using Spot, it is not necessary to specifcy an InstanceType.
+When using Spot, it is not necessary to specify an InstanceType.
 Simply adjust the SpotMinMemoryMiB and SpotMinVCPUCount to specify how much Memory and CPU you would like on your instance.
-AWS will find you the cheapest spot instance available (under the SpotPrice that you have specified).
+AWS will find you the cheapest spot instance available below the SpotPrice that you have specified.
 Should you wish to use a specific instance, you can specify it via the InstanceType parameter.
-If you are using On Demand, you must specify the InstanceType.
+If you are using "On Demand", you *must* specify the InstanceType.

 ## Next Steps